To preserve the sanctity of the Esalen experience for our residents and guests, we do not offer guided or self-guided tours or walkabouts.

 Likewise, please inform the office with as much advance notice as possible if you need to bring a service animal.
 Any animal that qualifies as a service animal under the Americans with Disabilities Act is welcome at Esalen.

-Although we are in the process of increasing our disability access, access to some parts of our property continues to be difficult.
-While many of our paths are paved, they are still extremely steep due to our cliffside setting, which is the most extreme meeting of land and sea in the continental United States.
+Although we are in the process of increasing accessibility on our campus, parts of our property are still challenging.
+While many of our paths are paved, some are still very steep due to our cliffside setting, which is the most extreme meeting of land and sea in the continental United States.